GeraldHan/GGE/README.md

 # Greedy Gradient Ensemble for De-biased VQA
-Code release for "Greedy Gradient Ensemble for Robust Visual Question Answering" (ICCV 2021).
+Code release for "Greedy Gradient Ensemble for Robust Visual Question Answering" (ICCV 2021, Oral).
 GGE can extend to other tasks with dataset biases.

 ```
 @inproceedings{han2015greedy,